 What’s my why, you ask?
-I have several!
+Well, I have several!
 I remember being a bride and not understanding a lot about the industry and having some not so great experiences with wedding vendors.
-I love helping my brides go through their wedding planning journey by offering a fun and stress-free experience through photography.
+Helping my brides go through their wedding planning journey by offering a fun and stress-free experience through photography, brings me so much joy.
 I love being able to set my schedule and take on only a handful of clients during certain seasons to ensure they have my full attention for their journey.
 This also allows me to have more freedom in my personal life to travel and be with family!

 2. Create a business plan.

 What is your desired income?
 How much do you want to work?
 Where are you going to work and what hours?
 What business resources will you use (banks, business software, etc.)?

 This was something I failed to do in the beginning and I regret it.
 If I had started setting out a plan 10 years ago, I would be in a much different place with my business.
 Now, I’m not saying you have to have a 6 month, 1 year, 5 year, 10 year plan, no. There are probably a few of you thinking I’m crazy, but I’m a realist and know that life can change in a second.
 I have enough of a plan and goals established to measure my growth and success in my own way.
 The point is, if you go into a business blindly, not knowing your numbers, your business will never have enough structure to get off the ground in a timely manner.